Find Affordable College Courses

 Check out the horticulture associate degree programs at these schools if you want to attend one of the most popular in New York.

-Our 2023 rankings named Finger Lakes Community College the most popular school in New York for horticulture students working on their associate degree.
+Our analysis found Finger Lakes Community College to be the most popular school for horticulture students who want to pursue a associate degree in New York.
 Located in the rural area of Canandaigua, Finger Lakes Community College is a public college with a medium-sized student population.

 Women make up 67% of the horticulture majors at the school.